Jerry-Gu-SB/Jerry-Gu-SB/README.md

 Hello!
 My name is Jerry Gu.
-I'm a CS and Philosophy Major at the University of Virginia.
+I'm a BS Computer Science and BA Philosophy Major at the University of Virginia.
 I like to create small apps and write video essays about videogames!
 - Any personal games I make will be found on https://jerrygu.itch.io/
 - Linkedin: https://linkedin.com/in/jerry-gu-uva/
 - Twitter: https://twitter.com/SpiralBiscuit